SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 2. Download latest Universal Importer plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2275-universal_importer).
 3. Install plugin following this [guide](https://help.sketchup.com/article/3000263).

-Now, you should have in SketchUp an "Import with Universal Importer..." entry in "File" menu.
+Now, you should have in SketchUp an "Import with Universal Importer..." entry in "File" menu and an "Universal Importer" toolbar.

 Documentation
 -------------